 “prescribed penalty” means the penalty prescribed under the Road Traffic Act 1974 for an offence if dealt with under section 102.

-[(4) Has not come into operation 2.]
+(4) In the definition of “photograph-based vehicle infringement notice” in subsection (3) —

+“traffic infringement notice” includes a notice that, because of the Road Traffic Act 1974 section 102D(2), is to be regarded as being a traffic infringement notice.

 (5) For the purposes of the Financial Administration and Audit Act 1985 the Account is to be administered by the department of the Public Service principally assisting the Minister in the administration of this Act.

 (6) Money standing to the credit of the Account is to be applied for the purposes determined by the Minister on the recommendation of the Council.